 “End of Life” is the date when the Drupal community officially stops supporting Drupal 7.
 Drupal 7’s end of life has been extended to Q4 2021, giving you time to prepare your organization for change.

-How Drupal 7 End of Life Impacts My Website?
+How Does Drupal 7 End of Life Impact My Website?

 When Drupal 7 support ends, there will be no more Drupal core updates to Drupal 7 - even for critical security issues.
 The contributed modules that power your site will also no longer be actively tested and reviewed, patches and security evaluation will depend on your internal resources or partners.

 Average Cost of a Security Breach

 One recent study found, “The global average cost of a data breach to a business is $3.86 million, and in the U.S. the average price tag swells to $7.91 million per breach...”

 And a study from 2018 found 63% of hacked sites running Drupal, had outdated versions when hacked.
 Ensuring that you manage the security implications of Drupal 7’s End of Life is vital to the health of your organization.